jaylu/blog-archive/_includes/introduction.md

 #### use duoshuo comments plug-in

-For this Blog's audience likely may from China, so a Chinese comments plugin which name [duoshuo](www.duoshuo.com) was chosen.
+For this Blog's audience likely may from China, so a Chinese comments plugin which name [duoshuo](http://www.duoshuo.com) was chosen.
 So for now you can login with QQ/weibo/RenRen/Douban to make your comments.

-#### picture repository

-To be simple, we can use the git repository as the picture repository, but considering the space is limited, so need to registry a repository from external.